nuuuwan/news_lk3_data/README.md

 *2024-03-02 07:32:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194032) · `si`

-*SLFP to form new alliance with UPFA, led by President Sirisena.
+SLFP to form new alliance with UPFA, led by President Sirisena.
 Constitution of United Front revised.
-Officers' appointments to follow new rules.*
+Officers' appointments to follow new rules.

+🟩

 Former President Maithripala Sirisena says that steps will be taken to set up the UPFA led by the Sri Lanka Freedom Party next week.